This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Preparing Nighttime Feeding Space

-Gradually expose your snake to the feeding area to reduce stress and prevent cage aggression.
+Use scent camouflage techniques when handling prey to avoid transferring human odors.
+Gradually introduce your snake to the feeding area to reduce stress and prevent defensive behaviors.

 Understanding Snake Digestion at Night